GeneralSergal/ORP/SYSTEM_MAP.md

 ## Purpose

-This document defines the structural architecture of the ORP evaluation system.
+This document defines the human-readable architecture of the ORP evaluation system.

-It describes how all components interact as a single epistemic pipeline.
+It describes how all components interact as a single deterministic epistemic pipeline.

 It is not an evaluation tool.